 The 10% issuer limit under the UCITS framework restricts fund investment in securitisations.
 Furthermore, EU regulators treat securitisation investments with extreme caution in the context of UCITS supervision, only allowing limited investment in some securitisations.
-Supervisors could find comfort in the nearly two decades of sound performance in the most senior securitization tranches (AAA- and AA-rated).
+Supervisors should take comfort in the nearly two decades of sound performance in the most senior securitization tranches (AAAand AA-rated).